 Colin’s Mom was with him every step of the way and she deserves a lot of credit for her positive outlook and supportive encouragement.
 Over the many visits and with a lot of hard work, Colin is now successfully doing more activities with his new arm prosthesis and is not letting anything hold him back.

 Colin is ecstatic to be riding his bike!

 With the support of his family, and a prosthetic device from Collier O and P, Colin is ready to tackle his next goal.

 Veterans are welcome to come for a consultation about problems or challenges with their current prosthesis

 Our bilingual practitioners can converse with patients in their chosen language

-Collier Orthotics and Prosthetics has offices in Sacramento and the Bay Area Region.
-Please call 916-979-9729 and we can answer your questions and set an appointment at the location most convenient for you.
+Collier-Laurence Orthotics and Prosthetics has offices in Sacramento, Oakland and Pleasant Hill.
+Please call 916-979-9729 or send us an email below, and we can answer your questions and set an appointment at the location most convenient for you.

 Mr. Harrell, a 50-year-old diabetic, presented with a very unstable gait and had been previously diagnosed with left foot drop secondary to a stroke and leaving him with left side paralysis.
 Mr. Harrell would use his arms for balance while ambulating, and had experienced a number of falls.

 To resolve his unstable gait, we fabricated a left double upright Ankle Foot Orthosis with extra depth shoes and custom accommodative inserts for Mr. Harrell.
 The AFO is used to control the instability in his lower limb by maintaining proper alignment and controlling motion and drop foot.